mesoform/enterprise-cloud-admin-tool/README.md

 then, try to pass `--bypass-branch-protection` option to `config` subcommand.

 ### Test deployment using created code and config
-Once the created/example config and code repos have been updated, you can perform test deployment woth the following command:
+Once the created/example config and code repos have been updated, you can perform test deployment with the following command:

 ```shell